Chain-of-Thought Reasoning is a Policy Improvement Operator: Experiments

 \subsection{Supervised Training}

-Without fine tuning, we find that the ByT5 models are quite poor at addition, even when augmented with chain-of-thought reasoning, which is consistent with prior work on benchmarking addition. \name{} thus begins by performing an initial supervised fine-tuning phase consisting of addition problems with only a small number of digits before beginning the self-training loop.
+Without fine tuning, we find that the ByT5 models are quite poor at addition (Appendix~\ref{sec:outofboxaccuracy}), which is consistent with prior work on benchmarking addition. \name{} thus begins by performing an initial supervised fine-tuning phase consisting of addition problems with only a small number of digits before beginning the self-training loop.
 This process is described in Figure~\ref{fig:full_story}.

 During this supervised training period, models are trained to perform addition both with and without chain-of-thought reasoning.
-When performing ``fast'' addition, models are asked to immediately output the solution to the addition problem without using any intermediate tokens to reason through the answer.
-In contrast, when performing ``slow'' addition, models are asked to perform a single step of simplifying the $N$ digit problem into an $N-1$ digit problem and a partial solution, similar to the method of teaching addition to schoolchildren.
-Note that in our setup, ``slow'' addition does not fully solve the problem: it merely performs the first step of the solution.
+In contrast to the self-learning phase of training, all training examples are generated programmatically by an external script during supervised learning. ``Fast'' addition consists of asking models to immediately output the solution to the addition problem without using any intermediate tokens to reason through the answer.
+In contrast, ``slow'' addition consists of asking models to do a single simplification step of turning an $N$ digit problem into an $N-1$ digit problem and a partial solution, similar to the method of teaching addition to schoolchildren.
+In this setup, performing ``slow'' addition refers do performing a single step of simpliciation, not fully solving the problem.
 Figure~\ref{fig:example_tasks} depicts examples of both ``fast'' and ``slow'' addition.
-Training examples for each type are prefixed with a special token depicting their type, so the model can differentiate between the two possible answers.
-During the supervised learning phase of training, all training examples are generated programmatically by an external script.
-Learning both how to add numbers instantly as well as via chain-of-thought addition can be viewed as a similar idea to that of \emph{process supervision} \citep{lightman2023let}, which recently achieved state-of-the-art performance on the MATH dataset \citep{hendrycks2021measuring}.
+Training examples for each type are prefixed with a special token depicting their type, so the model can differentiate between the two.
+Learning both how to add numbers directly as well as via chain-of-thought addition can be viewed as a similar idea to that of \emph{process supervision} \citep{lightman2023let}, which recently achieved state-of-the-art performance on the MATH dataset \citep{hendrycks2021measuring}.